What Is an Acoustic Neuroma?

-Your otolaryngologist can diagnose an acoustic neuroma primarily through a review of your symptoms in conjunction with a hearing test and imaging scans (CT or MRI).
-Because growth of the tumor is usually very slow, many times your doctor will simply want to monitor the tumor’s progress over time, especially when few symptoms are present.
+Your otolaryngologist will typically diagnose an acoustic neuroma by reviewing your symptoms in conjunction with a hearing test and imaging scans (CT or MRI).
+Because tumor growth is usually slow, your doctor may simply monitor the tumor’s progress over time, especially when few symptoms are present.
 Regular imaging tests every six to 12 months can track any growth.

 Call Albany ENT & Allergy Services at (518) 701-2085 for more information or to schedule an appointment.